 5. Provide Obstacles to the Romance

 One of the best ways to build more of the romance up is to curate obstacles for the characters to face.
-These obstacles will test their dedication to the relationship or the budding relationship.
+These obstacles will test their dedication to their growing feelings.
 Typically, enemies to lovers presents in a slow-burn, so you don’t need to get the characters together early on–realistically speaking, you shouldn’t because they were technically enemies at the beginning.
+Besides, a slow-burn is so much more fun than insta-love.
+The payoff is significantly better for the reader because the declaration of love will be super satisfying.

 6. Declaration of Love